Hohner String Performer

 This is hidden under the keyboard action:

 The top oscillator, the top octave divider ("S50240") and the octave dividers ("4024 7-stage binary counter", and "4011 1 Quad 2-Input NAND Buffered B Series Gate").

 The discrete main oscillator is feed into a S50240 chip ("13-Note Top Octave Synthesizer IC 50% Duty Cycle Output", "... draw considerably less current, ran cool and needed only a single positive voltage supply") to divide down the main oscillator to the 12 notes of the top octave.

 This is the FX section with the three transistor bucket brigade delays.

 This gives the ensemble FX that is used on most string keyboards.

 But here it is using a bit newer chips, the TDA1022, then the famous TCA350 one found in all those italian string machines.

 And finally the single board of the monophonic synth.

 The coloured trimmers are variable capacitors.
-The ajust the filter presets of each synth preset sound.
+They might ajust the filter presets of each synth preset sound.

-And the volume is way higher then the rest of the keyboard.
+The volume of the mono synth section is usually way higher then the rest of the keyboard.